mapsplugin/cordova-plugin-googlemaps/README.md

   - Bug fix: can not click html element when you device is rotated.
   - Add: Use `android-support-library-v4`
   - Fix: `cordova-plugin-gooelmaps.CordovaGoogleMaps is already defined warning` message.
+  - Update: `com.googlemaps.ios@2.6.0` is required.
+Please reinstall the plugin.

 ---